-- Maps and inventories bikeways throughout the region - Encourages educational and promotional programs - · Establishes priorities for distribution of federal funding
+- Assists with interjurisdictional coordination and planning - Maps and inventories bikeways throughout the region - Encourages educational and promotional programs - Establishes priorities for distribution of federal funding

 2040 Transportation Policy Plan (2015)

 The Metropolitan Council is charged with creating and updating the 25 year Transportation Policy Plan (TPP), which was last updated in 2015 and establishes a long range regional transportation vision.
 The TPP establishes several policy objectives and strategies that promote and support bicycling as a critical part of the regional transportation network.
 The latest update to the TPP incorporates the Regional Bicycle Transportation Network (RBTN) as a regional transportation priority.